M3RG-IITD/llamat/README.md

   </tr>
 </table>

-for detailed results please look at our paper [Foundational Large Language Models for Materials Research ](https://arxiv.org/abs/2412.09560).
+for detailed results please look at our paper [A family of large language models for materials research with insights into model adaptability in continued pretraining
+](https://www.nature.com/articles/s42256-026-01199-8).
 The models can be downloaded from [https://huggingface.co/m3rg-iitd](https://huggingface.co/m3rg-iitd).
 The codebase makes use of the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) library for efficient training of LLMs.
 Go through their documentation to understand the basics.
 The environment for using our codebase is same as the one for Megatron-LLM.

 ---